What is Tiktok?

 Reactions: sharing, likes, and comments

-TikTok’s engagement rate is over the moon and the reason for that is the opportunity to actively interact with content by adding video to favorites, leaving comments, sharing with friends, or proceeding to an author page and digging deeper.
+TikTok’s engagement rate is over the moon, and the reason for that is the opportunity to actively interact with content by adding a video to favorites, leaving comments, sharing with friends, or proceeding to an author page and digging deeper.

 The core of the TikTok app is the simplicity of interactions — everything a user needs on one page.
-Reactions are icons with no descriptions, and they are easy to understand for people from different regions.
+Reactions are icons with no descriptions and are easy to understand for people from different regions.

 The rule is simple: the more likes and shares it has, the higher the chance it is good enough to watch and spend a couple of minutes with.
 Reactions are valuable: creators usually try to get as many reactions as possible because that is how their content will be judged by users on the app.

-The last important thing to say is that TikTok has Third-Party integration with other social media platforms and allows users to share content on Instagram, Facebook, or iMessages.
-But this feature is tricky: for example, since Instagram introduced a competitor with Reels, there is informationhttps://in.mashable.com/tech/20192/instagram-will-now-demote-reels-which-carry-a-tiktok-watermark they can shadowban users with for posting content with the TikTok watermark.
+The last important thing to say is that TikTok has third-party integration with other social media platforms which allows users to share content on Instagram, Facebook, or iMessages.
+But this feature is tricky: for example, since Instagram introduced a competitor with Reels, there is information they can shadowban users with for posting content with the TikTok watermark.

 Push-notifications